Trivadis/pgoperate/README.md

 Intended state can be defined by parameter `INTENDED_STATE` in `parameters_<alias>.conf` file.
 It can be set to `UP` or `DOWN`.
 If it is set to `UP`, then daemon will try to keep the cluster up and running, it will be also started after host restart.

 The commands `pgoperate --start` and `pgoperate --stop` can be used to start or stop the cluster manually.
-If `AUTOSTART` for the current cluster set to `YES`, then these commands will signal daemon to start or stop the claster.
+If `AUTOSTART` for the current cluster set to `YES`, then these commands will signal daemon to start or stop the cluster.
 If `AUTOSTART` is set to any other values, then local commands will be used to start or stop the cluster.

 pgoperated can automatically failover the monitored instance after `FAILCOUNT` failed attempts to restart it.
 The target for the failover will be next available and healthy standby with lowest node number.
 To see node numbers use `pgoperate --standbymgr --status`.
 To enable this behaviour `AUTOFAILOVER` parameter must be set to `yes`, which is default value.

 After failover will be initiated, old master will be left in `REINSTATE` state.
 If there will be attempt to start it using `pgoperate --start` or automatically by pgoperated, then reintate will be tried.

 ### SELinux
-If SELinux is enabled on your system you might face some issues starting the pgoperated-postgres daemon.
+If SELinux is enabled on your system you might face some issues starting the pgoperated-postgres daemon as well as with ssh key authentication.

 The following steps shoud fix the issue.